 At Citibank International Personal Bank, we understand your need for an investment with the flexibility to cater to your various financial objectives.
 That is why we make available to you a wide selection of quality bonds to suit your investment objectives.

-Bond investments allow you the flexibility to choose from bonds of various currencies and tenures to diversify your portfolio and at the same time enjoy a regular stream of income from your long term investments in the bond market.
+Bond investments allow you the flexibility to choose from bonds of various tenures and currencies to diversify your portfolio and at the same time enjoy a regular stream of income from your long term investments in the bond market.
 Based in Singapore, our bond offerings provide you with long term investment returns as part of a holistic wealth management approach.

 If you’re looking to invest in bonds, talk to our relationship manager about the long term investment plan options today.

-- You will enjoy a regular stream of income
+- • You may enjoy a regular stream of income

 What are bonds?

-- Bonds are flexible instruments that could provide both short-term and long-term gains.
+- • Bonds are instruments that can provide both short-term and long-term returns.

 When you invest in a bond, you are actually lending to the issuer of that bond and this will provide you with a regular income through the periodic coupon payments and the repayment of your principal at maturity.